 Dear Sinha,

-So, it is better you may see the relevant rules of the concerned organization.
+So, it is better if you see the relevant rules of the concerned organization.

-For this purpose, there is no difference whether it is off day or casual leave or sick leave.
+For this purpose, there is no difference whether it is an off day, casual leave, or sick leave.

 PS Dhingra